JeffofBread/jdwm/README.md

 ## Usage

 This is not yet a comprehensive list, just a good place to start.
-All of the keybinds and button binds are found and edited in `binds.h`.
+All of the keybinds and button binds are found and edited in `/jeff_dwm/dwm/config/binds.h`.

 <details><summary><b>Keybind Quickstart</b></summary><p><div>